N3bby/mobiele-toepassingen_karavaan/domain/README.md

 let person = service.getPersonById(4);
 ```

+> This method will throw an Error when supplying an ID that does not belong to an existing `Person`.

 ## 6. 3.
 Get a list of Persons

 Getting a list of `Person` objects can be done in 2 ways: